 The Georgia Bulldogs ended the 2019 season by starting 2020 in grand style.
-Despite 12 players and three starting offensive lineman sitting out the Allstate Sugar Bowl — some nursed injuries while others prepared for the NFL Draft — Georgia quarterback Jake Fromm, who is likely to turn pro following his junior season, led the Dawgs to a 26-14 victory over Matt Rhule’s Baylor Bears on New Year’s Day.
+Despite 12 players and three starting offensive lineman sitting out the Allstate Sugar Bowl — some nursed injuries while others prepared for the NFL Draft — Georgia quarterback Jake Fromm, who is turning pro following his junior season, led the Dawgs to a 26-14 victory over Matt Rhule's Baylor Bears on New Year's Day.

-Fromm finished what could be his final collegiate game 20-of-30 passing for 250 yards, two touchdowns and zero interceptions.
-This was the 26th time in Fromm’s career that his team won and his passing efficiency rating was at least 150.
+Fromm finished his final collegiate game 20-of-30 passing for 250 yards, two touchdowns and zero interceptions.
+This was the 26th time in Fromm's career that his team won and his passing efficiency rating was at least 150.
 Only Heisman Trophy finalist Jalen Hurts (27) had more such games since 2017 in college football.

 The Warner Robbins, Georgia, native also became the fourth QB in Georgia football history to reach 8,000 career passing yards.
 You can rattle off statistics all day about how great Fromm was for Kirby Smart the last three seasons, but all you need to know about him came during an interview with ESPN reporter Holly Rowe before that Sugar Bowl win in New Orleans.

 In the hotel lobby, Rowe asked Fromm what his team's focus was heading into the Sugar Bowl, to which Georgia's leader smiled and gave a perfect response.
 Rowe followed up by asking how Fromm stays so positive no matter where he is, and his answer was nothing short of brilliant.

 "It's the Holy Spirit in me," Fromm said through a smile.
 "I'm trying to live out the most God-like life I can do, so I'm just trying to influence others and build relationships with others and hope they can see Christ in me."